GSA/digitalgov.gov/content/resources/_index.md

 ---
 title: "Resources"
-deck: "When you have a requirement to meet or an improvement to introduce to your team, but you don’t know where to start &mdash; start here.
-We have resources at every level.
-Explore the topics below so you can meet the requirements of web legislation."
+deck: "Don't know where to start with a federal requirement?
+Aren't sure how to adopt a new technology with your team?
+Start here!
+We have resources for every level.
+Our collections are organized by popular topics, and they will help you meet the requirements of federal web legislation."
 summary: "Essential how-to guidance for government product managers and digital teams."

 aliases: